Nakutaka/moultiBot/README.md

 `!time Los angeles`
 `!time SEOUL`
 `!time hong_kong`
-Some accent are supported too : à,é,è,ê,ì,ö,ù,ü (the list will expand as needed).
+Some accent are supported too : à,ã,é,è,ê,ì,ö,õ,ù,ü (the list will expand as needed).